honeycombio/refinery/README.md

 - set the `RedisHost` field in the config file (and optionally the `RedisPassword` field in the config file)

 The redis host should be a hostname and a port, for example `redis.mydomain.com:6379`.
 The example config file has `localhost:6379` which obviously will not work with more than one host.
 When TLS is required to connect to the redis instance set the `UseTLS` config to `true`.

+By default, a Refinery process will register itself in Redis using its local hostname as its identifier for peer communications.
+In environments where domain name resolution is slow or unreliable, override the reliance on name lookups by specifying the name of the peering network interface with the `IdentifierInterfaceName` configuration option.
+See the [Refinery documentation](https://docs.honeycomb.io/manage-data-volume/refinery/) for more details on tuning a cluster.

 ## How sampling decisions are made